 Jenkins

-Automate build, test, and deployment of your WSO2 Integrator projects using Jenkins declarative pipelines.
+Automate build and test of your WSO2 Integrator projects using Jenkins declarative pipelines.

 Overview

 Jenkins provides a flexible CI/CD platform that can be self-hosted or run in the cloud.
-For WSO2 Integrator projects, a Jenkins pipeline compiles the Ballerina project, runs tests, builds a Docker image, and deploys to your target infrastructure.
-This guide uses a declarative Jenkinsfile checked into your repository.
+For WSO2 Integrator projects, a Jenkins pipeline runs tests and builds the Ballerina project using the official ballerina/ballerina Docker image as the build agent.

 Prerequisites